 When these events occur, it is common for men to leave their families in search for food.
 Many young people sell their bodies just to make enough money to survive, and children often run away to the city only to find the world they hoped for doesn’t exist.
 In these communities, traffickers are perceived less as criminals and more as saviors because they bring the “hope” of provision and remove the “burden” of children.

-The average adult in India has only 5 years of education, with 80% of the entire population living on just 200 rupees ($2.50) per day.
-So, children that do migrate to cities often find they can provide for themselves better through collecting cans, washing windows, and pick-pocketing than most adults.
+The average adult in India and less in Ne_pl has only 5 years of education, with 80% of the entire population living on just 200 rupees ($2.50) per day.
+So, children who migrate to cities often think they can provide for themselves better through collecting cans, washing windows, and pick-pocketing than most adults.
 However, they must spend the money they earn the same day.
-If they try to save the money it is usually stolen by other kids, makes them a target to adult criminals, or is “confiscated” by police.
-Homeless and hungry children often join a sub-culture of “street boys” that do whatever it takes to get a little money and food each day so it can immediately be spent on entertainment, specifically video games, movies, and cheap “drugs”; sniffing glue, paint, or other inhalants.
+If they try to save the money, it is usually stolen by other kids, makes them a target to adult criminals, or is “confiscated” by the police.
+Homeless and hungry children often join a sub-culture of “street boys” that do whatever it takes to get a little money and food each day, so it can immediately be spent on entertainment, specifically video games, movies, and cheap “drugs”; sniffing glue, paint, or other inhalants.
 The most “successful” street boys often don’t know that using inhalants is dangerous and rarely live through their teen years.
-Conditions for girls in the street are often much worse, as they commonly experience physical and sexual abuse, are bullied or mugged by the boys when they do get food or money, and are easily kidnapped by traffickers and sold as sex slaves.
+Conditions for girls in the street are often much worse, as they commonly experience physical and sexual abuse, are bullied or mugged by the boys when they do get food or money, and are easily kidnapped by traffickers and sold as sex or household slaves.
 It’s estimated that 16 of the 20 million current “prostitutes” in India are victims of such trafficking.
 The average life expectancy of a trafficking victim is 7 years.

-Dawas Ministries provides feeding shelters and outreach programs to meet the the basic needs of street kids.
-By providing education and foster homes, we are advancing the fight against child trafficking.
-As we build relationships with each child, they are empowered to escape poverty and break the cycle of homelessness.
+Dawas Ministries’ food bank and other outreach programs meet the basic needs of families with children and help them to live a decent life.
+By providing education and foster homes, we are advancing the fight against child trafficking, discrimination, threats, and hunger.
+As we build relationships with orphans and families with children, they are empowered to escape poverty and break the cycle of homelessness.

 “Nevertheless, if India is to live as a nation, if the slow death by starvation of her people is to stop, some remedy must be found for immediate relief.
 The proposed conference is certainly not the remedy.
 It is not a matter of carrying conviction by argument.
 The matter resolves itself into one of matching forces.
 Conviction or no conviction, Great Britain would defend her Indian commerce and interests by all the forces at her command.
 India must consequently evolve force enough to free herself from that embrace of death.“